-The present invention provides a method and apparatus for processing medical materials such as medical and veterinary waste and medical products which sterilizes the 30 materials by heating them with radio frequency energy.
-The invention sterilizes bagged bulk medical waste by heating it with a radio frequency electric field.
+The present invention provides a method and apparatus for processing medical materials such as medical and veterinary waste and medical products which disinfects the materials by heating them with radio-frequency energy.
+The invention disinfects bulk medical waste by heating it with a radio-frequency electric field.
 The medical waste is heterogeneous, that is, it comprises wet and dry materials such as dressings, diapers, tissue and the like and material such as plastic gloves, plastic syringes and the like.
 The medical waste also contains metal containing sharps as such hypodermic needles, suturing needles, scalpels and the like.
-The waste is exposed to a radio frequency electric field having a frequency of in the range of 500 kilohertz to 600 40 megahertz, preferably about 18 megahertz or 64 megahertz.
+The waste is exposed to a radio-frequency electric field having a frequency of in the range of 500 kilohertz to 600 megahertz, preferably about 10 megahertz to about 100 megahertz.
 The lower frequencies of operation are preferred to assure good depth of penetration of the electric fields into the more moist material.
-If microwave frequencies are used (above 900 MHz), the depth of penetration is often less than a few 45 centimeters.
+If microwave frequencies are used (above 900 MHz), the depth of penetration is often less than a few centimeters.
 The depth of penetration is decreased by increasing the moisture content.

 While not wishing to be bound by any particular theory, it is noted that the time-varying electric field heats the water on the wet portions and boils off a portion of it.
-The 50 evaporated water or water vapor apparently travels by convection and diffusion throughout the bag containing the medical waste and may condense on the cooler, dry portions because, other than the metal-containing sharps, dry material has not been heated substantially by the time-varying elec- 55 tric field.
+The evaporated water or water vapor apparently travels by convection and diffusion throughout the bag containing the medical waste and may condense on the cooler, dry portions because, other than the metal-containing sharps, dry material has not been heated substantially by the time-varying electric field.
 It is believed that the condensation of moisture on the formerly dry material gives up heat of vaporization and thereby transfers heat to the previously dry material.
 It is believed that this transfer of moisture makes the materials relatively homogeneous with respect to water content.
-This 60 permits all of the material to be rapidly heated volumetrically by the field.
+This permits all of the material to be rapidly heated volumetrically by the field.
 The condensed moisture on or in the previously dry material can now absorb energy from the electric field.
 This generates heat within or on the previously dry material which is now rapidly heated by the field.
-In one 65 embodiment of the invention, the bags of medical waste are confined within pressure vessels within the electric field and the medical waste is rapidly heated above 90° C., slightly below the boiling point of water at atmospheric pressure.
-Nevertheless, this temperature kills the pathogens on the waste.
+In one embodiment of the invention, the bags of medical waste are confined within pressure vessels within the electric field and the medical waste is rapidly heated above 90° C. Neverthe- 15 less, this temperature kills the pathogens on the waste.

-One step of the pressure-vessel method comprises heating the medical materials with radio frequency energy, possibly Within one or more bags housed within a closed container, to raise the internal temperature to about 90° C. In another embodiment, the temperature may be raised to 100° C. The pressure within the bags, if used, increases to a point where the bags will burst thereby coupling within the container vapor transfer from one bag to another.
-The heating may then continue to 120° C.
+One step of the pressure-vessel method comprises heating the medical materials with radio-frequency energy, possibly within one or more bags housed within a closed container, to raise the internal temperature to about 90° C. In another embodiment, the temperature may be raised to 100° C. The pressure within the bags, if used, increases to a point where the bags will burst thereby interconnecting the fluids among the bags within the container to permit vapor transfer from one bag to another.
+The heating may then continue to 120° 25